.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 Step-by-step migration strategy, tools, realistic timelines, and real-world enterprise case study for upgrading legacy .NET applications

-01Why .NET Framework Migration is Critical in 2025
+01Why .NET Framework migration matters in 2025

 Microsoft is clear about the future: .NET Framework is in maintenance mode.
 While .NET Framework 4.8 will continue to receive security updates as part of Windows, it's not getting new features.
 Modern .NET (currently at version 10 in 2025) is where all the innovation happens.